ampzord/Regnum-Macros/README.md

 This is a repository to hold Champions of Regnum Macros in autohotkey.

-This is a macro that utilizies **ImageSearch** and displays GUI of current macro settings.
+This is a Champions of Regnum script that is able to switch the macros being used using ImageSearch to identify the current character class being used.
+A small GUI displays the current class and the current jewelry setting.